 Whether it’s Colorado mountain snowstorms or starry, silent nights, you can go further with the Big Agnes FlyCreek tucked away in your backpack.
 This beauty weighs less than 2 pounds and will provide a haven atop the country’s most scenic vistas with the proper care.

 This fly creek tent is not for a casual camper.
-Ultralight stakes, poles, and flies ain’t cheap, and they certainly are not carefree.
+Ultralight stakes, tent poles, and flies ain’t cheap, and they certainly are not carefree.
 Big Agnes wants you to take special care during the set-up and packing of some of the most technically advanced materials out there.

-If you treat it right, this tent has proven itself capable of withstanding conditions far beyond the abilities of an average shelter.
+If you treat it right, this double-wall tent has proven itself capable of withstanding conditions far beyond the abilities of an average shelter.

 If you don’t believe us, then read about the time The Broke Backpacker writer Chris got caught in extreme weather, and the Big Agnes Fly Creek saved his balls if not his life.